MysteryPancake/Houdini-OpenCL/README.md

 ### Accessing matrix entries

-Note how matrix types are defined in `matrix.h`:
+It's important to note how matrix types are defined in `matrix.h`:

 ```cpp
 // A 3x3 matrix in row-major order (to match UT_Matrix3)